VFPX/Win32API/samples/sample_582.md

 ![](../images/onscreenkbd.png)
 For data entry, instead of relying on the physical keyboard, user may choose using Windows On-Screen Keyboard instead.
 This virtual keyboard gives access to all standard keys.

 On-Screen Keyboard executable file, *osk.exe*, resides in System32 directory.
-Note that on 64-bit systems this file cannot be launched from 32-bit process. <a href="http://msdn.microsoft.com/en-us/library/aa384187(v=vs.85).aspx">"File System Redirector"</a> article on MSDN explains why:["File System Redirector"](sample_000.md)
+Note that on 64-bit systems this file cannot be launched from 32-bit process. ["File System Redirector"](http://msdn.microsoft.com/en-us/library/aa384187(v=vs.85).aspx) article on MSDN explains why:

-<div style="margin:15;">*32-bit applications can access the native system directory by substituting %windir%\Sysnative for %windir%\System32.
-WOW64 recognizes Sysnative as a special alias used to indicate that the file system should not redirect the access.*</div>
+> 32-bit applications can access the native system directory by substituting %windir%\Sysnative for %windir%\System32.
+WOW64 recognizes Sysnative as a special alias used to indicate that the file system should not redirect the access.

 ***